ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 #### <a href="#tidy"> 3.
 Tidying up old scripts and data frames</a>

 When analysing data in `R`, the lines of code can quickly pile up - hundreds of lines to scroll through, numerous objects whose names might make sense to you, but not to other people or future you.
-This tutorial offers tips on how to make your code easy to read, understand and use for yourself and others who may want to read your code in the future.
-Following a coding etiquette (a set of "rules" you follow consistently throughout your work) will improve your `R` workflow, and reduce errors arising from accidental overwriting of objects, typos when referring to objects with complicated names (e.g. `MyData_new.clean`), and similar small issues that might end up causing big frustrations.
+This tutorial offers tips on how to make your code easy to read and understand, for yourself and others who may want to read your code in the future.
+Following a coding etiquette (a set of "rules" you follow consistently throughout your work) will improve your `R` workflow, and reduce the occurrence of annoying errors.

-The coding etiquette outlined in this tutorial is applicable to most analyses - here we will apply them to an analysis of vertebrate population change from a previous Coding Club tutorial on <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">Data Visualisation.</a> Alternatively, feel free to edit some of your own scripts following the coding etiquette guidelines below.
+The coding etiquette outlined in this tutorial is applicable to most analyses.
+The examples we use are loosely based on an analysis of vertebrate population change from a previous Coding Club tutorial on <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">Data Visualisation.</a> Alternatively, feel free to edit some of your own scripts following the coding etiquette guidelines below.

-### You can download all the resources for the tutorial, including some helpful cheatsheets from <a href="https://github.com/ourcodingclub/CC-4-Datavis" target="_blank">this repository.</a> Clone and download the repo as a zipfile, then unzip and set the folder as your working directory with code, or click `Session/ Set Working Directory/ Choose Directory` from the RStudio menu.
+### You can download all the resources for the tutorial, including some helpful cheatsheets from <a href="https://github.com/ourcodingclub/CC-4-Datavis" target="_blank">this repository.</a> Clone and download the repo as a zipfile, then unzip it so it appears as a folder.
 Alternatively, you can fork [the repository](https://github.com/ourcodingclub/CC-4-Datavis) to your own Github account and then add it as a new RStudio project by copying the HTTPS/SSH link.
 For more details on how to register on Github, download Git, sync RStudio and Github and use version control, please check out our previous <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">tutorial.</a>

 __You can copy across code from this tutorial into a blank script file for practice, or you can edit some of your own scripts.__